 You likely have a single master backup server and a single or multiple-storage servers located on-premises.
 By moving your master backup server to an Amazon EC2 instance, you protect it from potential on-premises disasters and improve availability.

 When backing up to Amazon Glacier or Amazon S3, create one or several media servers on AWS EC2 instances to save money on Internet transfers and increase overall backup and recovery performance.
+Learn how an AWS strategy and migration eased growing pains for one global company.

 AWS Backup in a Hybrid Scenario